 For a course to be designated AQR, the course will need to be certified by the Quantitative Reasoning (QR) Program Director in conjunction with a QR review team of two science, technology, engineering, or math (STEM) faculty, appointed annually by the QR director in consultation with the curriculum committee and the Dean of the Faculty.
 To certify a course as an approved AQR, the review team will consider the course syllabus as well as a brief outline of the specific ways in which the course addresses the learning goals outlined above.
 Learning goals related to QR are expected to be explicitly identified in the course syllabus.
-Once a course is certified as an AQR course, the QR review team will review the course every 3 years.
+Once a course is certified as an AQR course, it will be reviewed by the QR review team every 5 years or at the discretion of the QR director.